uccser/cs-unplugged/docs/source/author/topics.rst

   - **Optional Fields:**

-    - ``computational-thinking-links``: The Markdown filename containing Computational Thinking links.
+    - ``computational-thinking-links:`` The Markdown filename containing Computational Thinking links.

 A complete unit plan structure file with multiple lessons may look like the